Dr. Chaiyasate

 Dr. Chaiyasate has extensive experience in cancer reconstruction using microvascular free tissue transfer to rebuild a face, a jaw, a nose and an ear.

 He also offers reconstructive options to patients following breast cancer.
-Using his artistic skills and his unique microvascular talents, Dr. Chaiyasate also has performed DIEP (Deep Inferior Epigastric Perforator) flap breast reconstruction more than 500 cases since 2011.
-Dr. Chaiyasate also offers other innovative perforator flaps breast reconstruction including SIEA (Superior Inferior Epigastric Artery), SGAP (Superior Gluteal Artery Perforator) flap, IGAP (Inferior Gluteal Artery Perforator) flap and TUG (Transverse Upper Gracilis) flap.
+Using his artistic skills and his unique microvascular talents, Dr. Chaiyasate also has performed DIEP (Deep Inferior Epigastric Perforator) flap breast reconstruction more than 3500 cases since 2011.
+Dr. Chaiyasate also offers other innovative perforator flaps breast reconstruction including SIEA (Superior Inferior Epigastric Artery), SGAP (Superior Gluteal Artery Perforator) flap, IGAP (Inferior Gluteal Artery Perforator) flap, TUG (Transverse Upper Gracilis) flap and Lumbar perforator flaps.
+Dr. Chaiyasate also offers surgical treatment for lymphedema, including vascularized lymph node transfer and lymphovenous bypass.
 Dr. Chaiyasate is one of only a few surgeons in Michigan who are qualified to perform these surgeries and is able to consistently achieve excellent results.

-Dr. Chaiyasate graduated with his medical degree and completed a residency in General Surgery from Chiang Mai Medical School in Thailand, before coming to the US to further pursue his training.
-He completed additional residencies in General Surgery at Providence Hospital and Medical Centers as well as in Plastic and Reconstructive Surgery at Detroit Medical Centers/Wayne State University School of Medicine.
+Dr. Chaiyasate completed residencies in General Surgery at Providence Hospital and Medical Centers as well as in Plastic and Reconstructive Surgery at Detroit Medical Centers/Wayne State University School of Medicine.

 To further his training and offer specialized services, Dr. Chaiyasate also completed fellowships in Craniofacial Surgery and Pediatric Plastic Surgery through Washington University School of Medicine and in Reconstructive Microsurgery and DIEP flap breast reconstruction at Ohio State University Medical Centers and The James Cancer center.
 He completed several additional certifications in specialized areas of surgery, including microsurgery and maxillofacial surgery.